dhunt10/homebrew-rebase-script/README.md

 # rebase-script
-## script needs to be in bash to work
+## script needs to be in bash to work.